 Born in 1759, Robert Burns was a Scottish poet and lyricist who became a national icon.
 Burns Night is marked with a traditional supper and music on or around the anniversary of his birth, 25 January, in Scotland and across the UK.

 Many London restaurants and bars hold Burns Night events, serving up suppers of haggis and tatties with a glass of Scottish whisky.
 More elaborate London Burns Night celebrations also include poetry readings, toasts and bagpipe music, before everyone joins in the ceilidh dancing.

-Where to Celebrate Burns Night 2017 in London
+Where to Celebrate Burns Night 2018 in London

-Whether you choose to don your finest tartan outfit or otherwise, there are plenty of things to do on Burns Night in London, from whisky tastings to full-out Scottish festivities – take a look at our London Burns Night ideas below.
+Whether you choose to don your finest tartan outfit or otherwise, there are plenty of things to do on Burns Night in London, from whisky tastings at one of London's best whisky bars to full-out Scottish festivities.
+Check back nearer the time for special menus and events for Burns Night 2018.